rutherford-nj/www.rutherfordboronj.com/resident-info/transportation/downtowner-commuter-bus.md

 ## Commuter Shuttle -

 The Commuter Shuttle is offered Free to all residents.
-The bus operates Monday through Friday from 9am to 3:58pm and travels two loops throughout the Borough.
+The bus operates Monday through Friday from 5:56am to 8:16am in the mornings and 4:49pm to 7:04pm in the evenings.
 There are no services on Saturday, Sunday and Holidays.

 <div style="float: right;">